EV Charger Installation

 NWES is well prepared to handle your Public, Commercial or Fleet EV Charging Project whether you seek a bank of Level 2 chargers to serve your customers or employees, OR a more powerful DC Fast Charge.
 Use the Get Free Estimate form to tell us about your site and goals.

-Pictured above: December 2018 Blink public charger at The Hangar in Kenmore, sponsored by the City of Kenmore, installed by NWES.
+Pictured above: December 2018 Blink public charger at The Hangar in Kenmore which the City of Kenmore hired us to install.

 EV Charger Brands for Commercial or Workplace Charging

 New more powerful chargers are being introduced all the time.
 For commercial sites, numerous options exist for billing or charging to accounts.

 WA STATE: Infrastructure, including EV charging equipment purchase and installation, is state sales tax exempt.